GamesRightMeow/GamesRightMeow.github.io/src/pages/ai.md

 Music in my games is either from purchased premade music packs, or original sound tracks that I've hired human musicians to create.

 # How I Disclose AI Use Per Project
-Broad statements only go so far, so each project I release gets its own specific disclosure, published on the project's page or store listing alongside this policy.
+Broad statements only go so far, so each project I release gets its own specific disclosure, published on the project's page or store listing alongside this notice.

 Some projects I'll develop without AI at all.
 In those cases, I'll simply say so: "This project was made without AI."